 Why is Reason Important?

 Reason (or rationality) is a tradition about how to think properly.
 It tries to avoid bias and find the truth whether we like that truth or not.
 It avoids superstition, magical thinking, parochialism, faith, hardheadedness and whim.
 Reason requires people be open to changing their mind.
 Reason also rejects the idea that authorities can or should tell us what the truth is.
-Instead, we should judge ideas ourselves, and based on the content of the idea not the person who said it.
+Instead, we should judge ideas ourselves, and judge based on the content of the idea not based on the person who said it.
 Even if I am the person who said an idea, and I have a PhD, that doesn't count for anything, it could be mistaken and should be judged on its merits.

 Reason is not about which ideas are true.
 It's a meta-tradition.
 It's about how to treat ideas, and how to treat disagreements.
 You aren't unreasonable or irrational if you believe something false.
 I'm irrational if I believe something false and justify it with "because I said so" or "look at these certifications on my wall".
 With an attitude like that, if I am mistaken I will never find out and never improve.
 What violates the requirements of reason is assuming I know the truth from the outset.
 Doing that cuts off the possibility of learning I am mistaken or learning a better idea.

 One of the core ideas of the reason tradition is that the truth is not obvious.
 People make mistakes.
 Even when we're really sure of ourselves, we still might be mistaken.
 And this isn't just a technicality.
 Mistakes are common, and we should be aware of them all the time.
-In a disagreement a follower of reason thinks, "Maybe this other guy knows something I don't.
+In a disagreement, a follower of reason thinks, "Maybe this other guy knows something I don't.
 Mistakes are common, so I may have made a mistake."
 So followers of reason try to learn from each other, and offer criticisms, arguments and reasons for their beliefs.
 This is not an easy process, but through it sometimes we learn something or correct a mistake.

 Reason is all about correcting mistakes.
 We need to approach ideas in such a way that if we're wrong we will find out and improve.
 We can't ever get guarantees, but we can do a good job of it.